 When do I have custody of the child?

 Before kafala issuance, you can visit the child as scheduled with the orphanage.
 Upon your arrival in Morocco, within 2-4 days, you will appear 2-3 times in front of a judge to receive kafala guardianship.
 Once you receive the guardianship order, you can travel to the orphanage and receive your child.
 (You will be permitted to meet and visit the child before the issuance of guardianship.)
 From this point, your child will be in your custody.

 - Age of Applicant: 25 – 49 years old; 49 year and older applicants must be open to a child over 3 years old

-- Marital Status: Married couples and single women; for couples there is a preference for no more than 12 years age difference between spouses
+- Marital Status: Legally married heterosexual couples and single women; for couples there is a preference for no more than 12 years age difference between spouses

 - Marital History: No more than one divorce in total for each spouse

 - Age of child at placement: 5 months and older